s-schaef/model_circular_proteins/README.md

     --z_rotation 80 --in_radius 70
     ```

-3. Now we want to modify an existing assembly into a circular one.
+3. Now we want to take a subunit from an assymmetric assembly and build a circular assembly from it.
 For example a spiral gasdermin structure from Cryo-EM that we want to model as a planar assembly.
 For this we need to guess (or know from other methods) the number of subunits and radius we want the ring to have.
-Then we need to find the z and xy-rotations via trial and error.
+Then we need to find the z, xy-rotations, and the tilt into the circle via trial and error.
 The xy_rotation is crucial here to preserve the hydrogen-bonding network of the $\beta$-sheet.

     ```
     python model_circular_proteins.py --in_structure examples/8sl0.pdb --in_radius 178